BerkIGuler/Assessment-Framework/README.md

 1. Clone https://github.com/cuihaoleo/kaggle-dfdc.git repo in a local directory.
 2. load packages given in requirements.txt file
 3. Run shell script make_dataset.sh by modifying source and target folders as you need.

+# Running the Assessment Framework
+1. Clone xxxxxx
+2. load packages given in requirements.txt file
+3. Refer to run.py for examples of use of statistics class.